Frequently Asked Questions

 For optimum performance, you should rinse the boiler after every distillation cycle to remove any loose residue.
 As deposits build up, use an approved cleaner such as Kleenwise, for monthly cleaning—this frequency varies depending on the quality and hardness of the tap water and frequency of use.
 The carbon post filter cup should be discarded and replaced every two months or after 60-80 gallons of water processed(whichever comes first), or when undesirable taste/odor is detected.

-The boiler should be cleaned about once a month.
+When it comes to how often and how to clean your water distiller, you should plan to clean the boiler about once a month.
 This varies depending on the quality and hardness of the tap water and frequency of use.
 Rinse the boiler after every distillation cycle with warm tap water to remove any loose residue.
-You may use our Kleenwise or a 1 to 1 ratio of distilled white vinegar mixed with water.
+You may use our Kleenwise Distiller Cleaner or a 1-to-1 ratio of distilled white vinegar mixed with water.

 If you have repair/technical questions about any of our distillers, please contact us via Email at email@example.com or give us a call at 800-874-9028 Mon-Fri 9-5 ET and ask to speak to one of our onsite technicians.